2021–22 Bemidji State Beavers men's ice hockey season: Season

 Bemidji State joined with six other members of the WCHA to restart the CCHA for the 2021–22 season.
 The Beavers began the year with a difficult string of games, going 1–3 against non-conference teams that would both make the tournament.
 While the losses put them near the bottom of the standings, BSU was able to stay in the polls and keep their NCAA hopes alive with a sweep of Northern Michigan.
 The Beaves spent November hovering around 20th in the polls but a couple of losses knocked them out for good come December.

 The chief problem for Bemidji State during the first half of their season was inconsistent goaltending.
 Tom Serratore had used all three of his netminders at times but none performed at a high level.
-Eventually the team went with freshman Mattias Sholl as the primary starter but the young goalie still was getting used to the college game.
+Eventually, the team went with freshman Mattias Sholl as the primary starter but the young goalie still was getting used to the college game.

-After losing four consecutive game to ranked teams in December, Bemidji State had dropped down to .500 but, because of the poor record against good teams (2-8 against eventual tournament teams), the Beavers had very little to buoy themselves in the standings.
-Both the offense and defense played well for a three game stretch, however, that ended rather abruptly; BSU went 1-8 over a month-long stretch, only once score more than 2 goals (the solitary win) and surrendering 5 goals in five separate games.
+After losing four consecutive games to ranked teams in December, Bemidji State had dropped down to .500 but, because of the poor record against good teams (2–8 against eventual tournament teams), the Beavers had very little to buoy themselves in the standings.
+Both the offense and defense played well for a three-game stretch, however, that ended rather abruptly; BSU went 1–8 over a month-long stretch, only once score more than 2 goals (the solitary win) and surrendering 5 goals in five separate games.
 The losing streak made it impossible for the Beavers to make the tournament without a conference championship and put them in jeopardy of having to play on the road in the quarterfinals.
 The only thing that arrested their free-fall was a date with the worst team that season, St. Thomas, who was playing its first season at the Division I level.